Electric telegraphy in Imperial Russia

-Electric telegraphy in Imperial Russia was pioneered by Pavel Schilling, a Baltic German aristocrat who had developed the Schilling telegraph, was the first electromagnetic telegraph.
+Electric telegraphy in Imperial Russia was pioneered by Pavel Schilling, a Baltic German aristocrat who had developed the Schilling telegraph, the first electromagnetic telegraph that was of practical use.
 This work was taken up by Moritz von Jacobi who in 1842-5 installed an underground cable to provide a telegraph line between St Petersburg and the Imperial palace at Tsarskoye Selo.
 Terminals were also installed in Oranienbaum and Kronstadt.

 In 1853 the Russian government awarded a contract to Siemens & Halske to develop a telegraph system.
 Carl Heinrich von Siemens arrived in St Petersburg where he established the Russian branch of the company.